Last updated on 25 March 2021

-Owing to a combination of last year’s technical issues that need sorting and the unusually short Major League Baseball season as a result of the coronavirus pandemic, in 2020 Fantasy Baseball UK will depart from its normal format and run a short game through Yahoo Sports.
+In 2021, Fantasy Baseball UK will again run through Yahoo Sports.
 The ethos remains for FBUK to be a relatively uncomplicated version of fantasy baseball.
 We’ll stick to the same points-based league as usual where your team of Major League Baseball players earn you points based on their offence or pitching performance each day of the MLB season.

-With around 70 managers registered for Short Season 2020 they will be split into six divisions of 12-13 teams each.
+With around 130 managers registered for 2021 they will be split into several divisions.
 The divisions are based on the region of the UK the manager lives in (as stated on the registration form), although some liberties have been taken with groupings to keep them of similar size and in order to accommodate a few managers who requested to be in a division with their ‘FBUK buddy’ who is in a different region.

 At the end of the season there will be a winner of each division and, like in the traditional FBUK game, we’ll also combine the standings to crown an overall champion.

-It’s free to enter a team but this year it is limited to one team per manager.
+It’s free to enter but this year it is limited to one team per manager in each format.
 This is to enable consistency and fairness given that there are a limited number of spots available per division and the available MLB player pool will be split across the number of fantasy teams in each division.

 Getting set up

-If you registered to enter Short Season 2020 you will be sent an email from FBUK with an invitation link to join the division you have been assigned to.
+If you registered to enter this season’s league you will be sent an email from FBUK with an invitation link to join the division you have been assigned to.
 Follow the Yahoo Sports instructions to set your team up in the league.
 If you already have a Yahoo account you should be able to register with that.
 If not, you will be asked to create a Yahoo account.

 You can choose any name for your team, within the character limits imposed by Yahoo.
 FBUK reserves the right to disallow the use of team names which it believes are likely to cause offence to other team managers.
 Please keep team names clean, respectable and polite!